Jasmin1117/AOOPSRS/README.md

 2. **Payroll Generation Capability:**
 - Description: Automates calculation and generation of employee payslips based on predefined rules and inputs.
 Allows administrators to review, edit, and distribute payslips.
-- Use Case: Organizes requirements for generating, editing, and distributing payslips.
 - Mode of Operation: Includes processes for generating, editing, and distributing payslips securely.
 - User Class: Targets payroll administrators for managing payslip generation and distribution.
 - Object Class: Manages payroll data and rules for accurate calculation.